kentavr-platform/kentavr-core/README.md

 # kentavr-core
-Core board for open source AVR-based industrial control platform
+Core board for AVR-based open-source platform for home and industrial control systems